How to Do Dynamic Planks: 9 Bodyweight Exercises to Spice Things Up

-What does a “dynamic plank” even mean?
-In this case, it means that you’re not just holding a plank, you’re actually moving.
+In this version of the plank, you’re not just holding a plank, you’re actually moving.
 All of these exercises are plank-based movements and they give the rest of the muscles in your body some extra work as well.
 Yes, they’re still going to give you a strong core and those sexy abs, but perhaps they’ll seem a little less tedious than trying not to move like in a regular plank.

 1. Plank to down dog